 Contributions to these two vehicles will exceed maximum allowable registered retirement savings plan (RRSP) limits, meaning your client can save a great deal more money for his or her retirement in a tax-efficient way.
 Both are fully deductible by the sponsoring company and are non-taxable benefits for the individual.
 Increases in the total value of the assets held are tax-deferred until withdrawn.

-Reason Six: Corporate-owned universal life insurance (UL)
+Reason six: Corporate-owned universal life insurance (UL)

-Universal life insurance allows tax-sheltered growth within your client's policy.
-A corporate-owned life insurance contract can tax shelter much of your client's retained earnings in the cash-value portion of policy, provided the premiums are not deducted.
-As incorporated business owner, your client can access these funds for business or personal use throughout his or her lifetime by collateralizing the policy through loans from a bank.
+Universal life insurance allows tax-sheltered growth within your client’s policy.
+A corporate-owned life insurance contract can tax shelter much of your client’s retained earnings in the cash-value portion of a policy, provided the premiums are not deducted.
+As an incorporated business owner, your client can access these funds for business or personal use throughout his or her lifetime by collateralizing the policy through loans from a bank.
 For example, your client might borrow funds annually in order to increase his or her retirement cash flow.

 Make sure your client has the appropriate documentation and guarantee fees in place to avoid a personal benefit (which forces your client to play a lot of unnecessary personal tax).
 Any related bank loan would be repaid automatically upon your client’s death from a portion of the policy proceeds.
 At the same time, a credit to the corporate capital dividend account (CDA) would be created equal to the full policy proceeds.

-Reason Seven: Employee Profit Sharing Plan (EPSP)
+Reason seven: Employee Profit Sharing Plan (EPSP)

 An EPSP is a special purpose trust that allows the beneficiaries of the plan to share in the profits of a company.
 The allocation to an EPSP is taxable in the hands of an employee and a deductible expense for an employer.
 An EPSP is a non-registered savings plan in which the employer contributions are computed by reference to a company’s profit.
 Advantages of an EPSP are: